-Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic, such as 4010 Wet heaths and 7130 Blanket bogs (\ if active bog), and for 4060 Alpine and Boreal heaths.
-The latter habitat is not necessarily rich in lichen and bryophyte species, but a minimum amount should still be present.
-Within the habitat-specific targets for these attributes, the specific species, or groups of species which are required, are listed together with any exclusions (e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs (\ if active bog) assessment).
+Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic such as 7130 Blanket bogs ( if active bog), and for 4060 Alpine and Boreal heaths and 8110 Siliceous screes.
+The latter two habitats are not necessarily rich in lichen and bryophyte species, but a minimum amount should still be present.
+Within the habitat-specific targets for these attributes, the specific species, or groups of species which are required, are listed together with any exclusions (e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs ( if active bog) assessment).